Kahsolt/stable-diffusion-webui-sonar/README.md

   - momentum on latent difference
   - sample-wise optimzaton on prompt condition and image latent
-  - txt2img under hard guidance of another given image (yet another img2img way...)
+  - txt2img under hard guidance of another given image (yet another img2img-like in a **shallow fusion** manner...)

 to get image latents with higher quality (~perhaps!), and just pray again for good results 🤣